othmbela/dbn-based-nids/README.md

 ## Introduction

-This is the source code for the paper entitled **["An Intrusion Detection System based on Deep Belief Networks"](https://arxiv.org/pdf/2207.02117.pdf)** accepted in the **4th International Conference on Science of Cyber Security (SciSec)**.
+This is the source code for the paper entitled **["An Intrusion Detection System based on Deep Belief Networks"](https://arxiv.org/pdf/2207.02117.pdf)** presented in the **4th International Conference on Science of Cyber Security (SciSec)**.

 In this repository, we propose a multi-class classification NIDS based on Deep Belief Networks (DBNs).
 DBN is a generative graphical model formed by stacking multiple Restricted Boltzmann Machines (RBMs).
 It can identify and learn high-dimensional representations due to its deep architecture.
 We conducted multiple experiments using the CICIDS2017 dataset [[1]](#1) with various class-balancing techniques.